lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 ## Pre-conference fieldtrip

-Mantle (peridotites and pyroxenites) and adjacent high-pressure rock units (Opx-free granulites & eclogites) of the Cabo Ortegal massif (NW of Iberian Peninsula).
+Mantle (peridotites and Grt-bearing pyroxenites) and adjacent high-pressure rock units (Opx-free granulites, cummulates & eclogites) of the Cabo Ortegal massif (NW of Iberian Peninsula).

 👉 Simplified geological map and some pictures